• DOWNLOAD

 Emulators installed through skeletonKey are automatically added to the identified emulators.

-Emulators which were not automatically detected, in locations outside the scope of your selected Emulators directory or have been externally installed after skeletonKey's detection can be added by SELECTing the emulator's name
+Emulators which were not automatically detected, in locations outside the scope of your selected Emulators directory or have been externally installed after skeletonKey's detection can be added by SELECTing the emulator's name from the list of Emulators in the EMU:=:SYS tab and dragging and dropping the exe into the selection BOX or selecting it through a file-selection dialog box.

 The Emulators dropdown in the EMU:=:SYS tab allows emulators to be assigned to their compatible systems individually by giving that emulator priority.